 To be diagnosed with POTS, a patient must experience excessively fast heartbeat when standing AND any of the symptoms above.

-Also known as partial dysautonomia, neuropathic POTS, only select nerves within the sympathetic nervous system are affected.
-This can result in blood pooling in the veins upon standing, sending less blood to the heart.
+Also known as partial dysautonomia, neuropathic POTS only affects select nerves within the sympathetic nervous system.
+This can result in blood pooling in the veins upon standing and sending less blood to the heart.
 In response, the sympathetic nerves affecting the heart overreact.

 This variation of POTS is characterized by an overactive sympathetic noradrenergic or sympathetic adrenergic systems, causing higher-than-normal levels of norepinephrine.
-This causes both increased heart rate and blood pressure, even while laying down.
+This causes both increased heart rate and blood pressure, even while lying down.